AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_workflow_tutorial.md

 # Wwise workflow tutorial

-This tutorial provides a brief step by step example of the basic Wwise Stingray workflow.
+This tutorial provides a brief step by step example of the basic Wwise workflow in {{ProductName}}.

 > ![](../images/icon_video.png) You can also find a longer video tutorial on how to trigger audio and particle effects [here](http://area.autodesk.com/learning/triggering-sound-and-particle-effects).

 ## Step 1.
 Make new project

-Open Stingray and create a new project.
+Open the {{ProductName}} editor and create a new project.
 In this example we are using the empty game template and naming our project wwise_tutorial.

 ## Step 2.
 Set up tutorial content